jkpe/www.jackpearce.co.uk/posts/eight-sleep-atoms3-control.md

    ```

 2. **Percentage to App Scale Conversion**:
-   This template converts the sensor’s -100% to 100% range into the app’s -10 to 10 scale, rounding to the nearest whole number.
+   This template converts the sensor's -100% to 100% range into the app's -10 to 10 scale, rounding to the nearest whole number.

    ```yaml
    {% set value = states('sensor.jack_s_eight_sleep_side_bed_state') | float %}